-The Lords of Salem is a 2012 horror featurefilm written and directed by Rob Zombie (House of 1000 Corpses; The Devil’s Rejects; Halloween remake and its sequel).
+The Lords of Salem is a 2012 horror film written and directed by Rob Zombie (House of 1000 Corpses; The Devil’s Rejects; Halloween remake and its sequel).

 The movie stars Sheri Moon Zombie, Meg Foster (unrecognisable as the witch), Judy Geeson, Dee Wallace (The Howling), Patricia Quinn, Ken Foree (Dawn of the Dead), Michael Berryman (The Hills Have Eyes) and Sid Haig.

 Heidi DJs at the local radio station, and together with the two Hermans (Whitey and Munster) forms part of the ‘Big H Radio Team’.
 A mysterious wooden box containing a vinyl record arrives for Heidi, “a gift from the Lords”.
 She assumes it’s a rock band on a mission to spread their word.
 As Heidi and Whitey play the Lords’ record, it starts to play backwards, and Heidi experiences a flashback to a past trauma.

 Later, Whitey plays the Lords’ record, dubbing them the Lords of Salem, and to his surprise, the record plays normally and is a massive hit with listeners.
 The arrival of another wooden box from the Lords presents the Big H team with free tickets, posters and records to host a gig in Salem.
 Soon Heidi and her cohorts find that the gig is far from the rock spectacle they’re expecting; the original Lords of Salem are returning, and they’re out for blood…

 Buy DVD: Amazon.co.uk

 There is much to be admired in The Lords of Salem, with its enchanting dark imagery and lighting, and some great quirky guest genre performances (Bruce Davison and Ken Foree especially), plus, in defiance of expectation, Sheri Moon Zombie herself.